a2civictech/a2civictech/projects.md

 * a2civictech (organized by Edward Vielmetti)
 * a2geeks (a non-profit with a board; current board president is Ryan Burns)
-* arborwiki (part of the non-profit Localwiki, led by Philip Neustrom and Marina Kukso)
+* arborwiki (part of the non-profit Localwiki, led by Philip Neustrom)
 * healthinspection.info (project led by Scott Goci)
 * park-cemetery (Marquette, MI cemetery information)